aregtech/areg-sdk/docs/DEVELOP.md

     <BaseTypeKey>String</BaseTypeKey>
 </DataType>
 ```
+In this example, the values of hash-map have type `SomeStruct` and the key are type `String`.
+Both types are streamable.
+The type `SomeStruct` declared in the this Service Interface XML document is automatically declared as streamable, has assigning and compare operators, and has default constructor.

 ### Attributes

-_Attributes_ in services are data that clients can subscribe to get update notifications.
+_Attributes_ in services are data that clients can subscribe to get update notifications either each time when data is set of only when data is updated.
 The attributes are listed in the section `<AttributeList> ... </AttributeList>`.

-In this example the system notifies connected clients when the value of `SomeAttr1` is changed, i.e. not equal to previous value:
+**An example of declaring attribute to notify only on value change:**
 ```xml
 <Attribute DataType="SomeEnum" ID="15" Name="SomeAttr1" Notify="OnChange">
     <Description>An attribute to notify subscribers only when value is changed.</Description>
 </Attribute>
 ```

-In this example, the system notifies clients each time when the value is set, i.e. does not compare and check equality:
+In this example the attribute of `SomeEnum` type has name `SomeAttr1` and it is designed to notify connected clients only if the value is changed.
+The type `SomeEnum` must be possible to compare.

+**An example of declaring attribute to notify only on value change:**
 ```xml
 <Attribute DataType="SomeStruct" ID="16" Name="SomeAttr2" Notify="Always">
     <Description>Another attribute to notify subscribers any time when value is set (maybe not changed).</Description>
 </Attribute>
 ```
+In this example the attribute of `SomeSruct` type has name `SomeAttr2` and it is designed to notify connected clients each time when value is set.

+The difference of _OnChange_ and _Always_ notifications is that _OnChange_ the system sends notifications only if stored value and new value differ, i.e. **it is comparing stored and new values**.
+In case of _Always_ notifications, the system notifies clients each time when value is set, indifferent whether it has been changed or not,i.e. **it is NOT comparing stored and new values**.

 ### Requests, responses and broadcasts
 Service interface may have `Request`, `Response` and `Broadcast` methods.
 The _Requests_ are called by clients to be executed on the service.
 The _Responses_ are replies to the requests. _Broadcasts_ are methods acting like events to delive multiple parameters.